Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed Ares' Abductor weapon leaves permanent placement stats when abducting moving vehicles.
 - Suppressed Ares' swizzle warning when parsing `Tags` and `TaskForces` (typically begin with `[Developer fatal]Pointer 00000000 declared change to both`).
 - Fixed Academy *(Ares feature)* not working on the initial payloads *(Ares feature)* of vehicles built from a war factory.
+- Fixed Ares' InitialPayload not being created for vehicles spawned by trigger actions.
 ## Aircraft

 ### Carryall pickup voice